2060 Northbrook Boulevard Suite 101 North Charleston, SC 29406

 Coordination and Balance Improvements

-To piggyback off of our last point, aquatic therapy is a type of physical therapy in North Charleston, SC, that can help patients improve their coordination and balance.
+To piggyback off of our last point, aquatic therapy is a type of physical therapy Near Me North Charleston, SC, that can help patients improve their coordination and balance.
 This, in turn, can reduce their risk of falls outside of the pool.
 The water used in aquatic therapy slows down movement and prevents falls, which gives patients the time they need to regain their posture if they get off balance.
 Research has shown that hydrotherapy can be particularly beneficial for older patients, as it can help them improve their balance and recovery.
 As a result, they may become less fearful of falling and more confident during physical activities.

 Less Stress on Your Joints and Bones